Stock market today: Wall Street holds steady ahead of this week's Fed meeting

 NEW YORK (AP) — U.S. stocks are mixed in quiet trading Monday ahead of a week with several top-tier reports on inflation due, as well as the Federal Reserve’s latest meeting on interest rates.

-The S&P 500 was 0.1% lower in morning trading, still close to its record set last week.
-The Dow Jones Industrial Average was up 7 points, or less than 0.1%, as of 10:20 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 was 0.1% higher in midday trading, close to its record set last week.
+The Dow Jones Industrial Average was down 36 points, or 0.1%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

-Huntington Bancshares dropped 5.9% for one of the market’s largest losses after it cut its forecast for a key component of profit this year.
-Other banks also fell afterward, including losses of 3.1% for Citizens Financial Group, 3% for Regions Financial and 2.7% for KeyCorp.
+Southwest Airlines flew to one of the market's biggest gains, up 8.8%, after Elliott Investment Management said it's taken a $1.9 billion ownership stake in the company and is pushing for new leadership to modernize the carrier's software, strategy and operations.

-Diamond Offshore Drilling jumped 10.4% after Noble agreed to buy its rival in a cash-and-stock deal valued at roughly $1.6 billion.
-Noble added 4.7% in a signal that traders expect the combination to be a winner.
+Diamond Offshore Drilling jumped 9.9% after Noble agreed to buy its rival in a cash-and-stock deal valued at roughly $1.6 billion.
+Noble added 5% in a signal that traders expect the combination to be a winner.
+Other stocks of energy producers also climbed as the price of crude oil recovered some of its sharp losses since the spring.

+Huntington Bancshares dropped to one of the market’s largest losses after cutting its forecast for a key component of profit this year.
+Its stock fell 6.3% and helped drag down other banks, including losses of 2.7% for Regions Financial and 2.3% for KeyCorp.

 Apple was drifting 0.9% lower ahead of a conference where analysts expect it to offer details about its moves into artificial-intelligence technology.
 A furor around AI broadly on Wall Street has helped send stocks to records despite worries about high interest rates and the slowdown in the U.S. economy that they induce.

-Data on the economy have come in mixed recently, and traders are hoping they will ultimately show a slowdown that’s just right in magnitude.
+Data on the economy have come in mixed recently, and traders are hoping they will ultimately show a slowdown that stops short of a recession and is just right in magnitude.
 A cooldown would put less upward pressure on inflation, which could encourage the Federal Reserve to cut its main interest rate from its most punishing level in more than two decades.

 “Bottom line, the data remains mixed, leaving all of the major macro outcomes still on the table for this year,” according to Morgan Stanley strategists led by Michael Wilson.